fahadshaikh09/B.Sc-Python-Practicals/README.md

 		a=[1,1,2,3,5,8,13,21,34,55,89]
 		and write a program that prints out all the elements of the list that are less than 5.

-4. *Program for Following Probelem Statments*
+*4. Program for Following Probelem Statments*

 	a.
 Write a program that takes two lists and returns True if they have at least one common member.